Nasirkhan94/XAI-for-V2X-RRM/README.md

-# XAI for Feature Selection and Model Reduction for DRL-based V2X Resource Allocation
+# XAI for DRL based V2X Resource Allocation

 This repository contains the (not-so-clean) source code for the paper: Khan, N., Abdallah, A., Celik, A., Eltawil, A. M., & Coleri, S. (2025).
 Explainable AI-aided Feature Selection and Model Reduction for DRL-based V2X Resource Allocation.
 IEEE Transactions on Communications.